awsdocs/amazon-ecs-developer-guide/doc_source/ecs-using-tags.md

 ### Adding tags to a container instance<a name="instance-details-tags"></a>

 You can associate tags with your container instances using one of the following methods:
 + Method 1 – When creating your container instance using the Amazon EC2 API, CLI, or console, specify tags by passing user data to the instance using the container agent configuration parameter `ECS_CONTAINER_INSTANCE_TAGS`\.
 This creates tags that are associated with the container instance in Amazon ECS only, they cannot be listed using the Amazon EC2 API\.
-For more information, see [Bootstrapping Container Instances with Amazon EC2 User Data](bootstrap_container_instance.md)\.
+For more information, see [Bootstrapping container instances with Amazon EC2 user data](bootstrap_container_instance.md)\.
 **Important**
 If you launch your container instances using an Amazon EC2 Auto Scaling group, then you should use the ECS\_CONTAINER\_INSTANCE\_TAGS agent configuration parameter to add tags\.
 This is due to the way in which tags are added to Amazon EC2 instances that are launched using Auto Scaling groups\.